axkr/symja_android_library/CONTRIBUTING.md

 Submit an [issue][2] to request a new feature.
 Features fall into one of two
 categories:

-1. **Major**: Major changes should be discussed with me via [email][1].
-I'm always open to suggestions and will get back to you as soon as I can!
+1. **Major**: Major changes should be discussed in the [Gitter chat group][5].
+We're always open to suggestions and will get back to you as soon as we can!
 2. **Minor**: A minor feature can simply be added via a [pull request][3].

 ### Submitting Pull Requests